-No additional formal education programs were implemented in 2019; however, storm water pollution prevention team members were educated at each quarterly meeting on the importance of maintaining water quality, permit compliance, new BMPs, and good housekeeping practices.
+No additional formal education programs were implemented in 2020; however, storm water pollution prevention team members were educated at each quarterly meeting on the importance of maintaining water quality, permit compliance, new BMPs, and good housekeeping practices.

 The measurable goal for the Public Education and Outreach MCM is to provide this training opportunity for employees of the Port and each Stakeholder by 31 December of each reporting year (Appendix A, Table 1).
-This goal was achieved and approximately 103 Port and Stakeholder employees participated in the Port's education program in 2019.
-The Port considers this program to be effective and in compliance with the current MS4 permit; no changes to the program itself or associated measurable goal are proposed for the upcoming year.
+There were challenges associated with tracking training acknowledgments as this was an atypical process that required electronic communications over the standard training meeting.
+Despite the challenges, most employees received and acknowledged the training and therefore this goal was achieved.
+The Port considers this program to be effective and in compliance with the current MS4 permit; no changes to the program itself or associated measurable goal are proposed for the upcoming year although the ability for an alternative to in person training has been developed if needed in the future.